codesman/swift-style-guide/README.md

  * Don’t leave trailing whitespace.
    * Not even leading indentation on blank lines.

+#### Braces

+ * Strongly prefer opening braces and closing braces on new lines, ala PSR-2
+   * Some exceptions

 #### Prefer `let`-bindings over `var`-bindings wherever possible

 Use `let foo = …` over `var foo = …` wherever possible (and when in doubt).
 Only use `var` if you absolutely have to (i.e. you *know* that the value might change, e.g. when using the `weak` storage modifier).